cburdine/materials-ml-workshop/_sources/regression/regression_models.md

 print('validation RMSE/stddev:', np.sqrt(val_mse)/np.std(train_y))
 ```

 This is a significant improvement upon the Ridge regression model.
-Let's also see how well a support vector regression (SVR) model works for bandgap estimation when we use the radial basis function (RBF) kernel.
+Let's also see how well a support vector regression (SVR) model works for band gap estimation when we use the radial basis function (RBF) kernel.
 We will use [`sklearn.svm.SVR`](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVR.html#sklearn.svm.SVR).
 Take note that SVR models may take a few minutes to fit to large datasets:

 ### RBF Support Vector Regression
 ```